jhpyle/docassemble/_docs/playground.md

 ---
 {% endhighlight %}

-and suppose your "questions.yml" tab contains:
+and suppose your "questions.yml" file contains:

 {% highlight yaml %}
 ---